hwangsaeul/chamge/README.md

 Edge([gaeguli](https://github.com/hwangsaeul/gaeguli)).

-This software is an [AMQP](https://www.rabbitmq.com/protocols.html#amqp-091) client to gather information about edge and will instanciate the SRT relay on demand according to the current load.
+This software is an [AMQP](https://www.rabbitmq.com/protocols.html#amqp-091) client to gather information about edge and will instantiate the SRT relay on demand according to the current load.

 <!--